atul-atul/atul-atul.github.io/docs/_posts/2025-01-31-lights-out-general-electric.md

 ---
 title: "Lights Out: A book about fall of General Electric"
 date: "2025-01-31"
-last_modified_at: 2025-01-31T00:00:01-00:00
+last_modified_at: 2025-02-01T00:00:01-00:00
 categories:
   - "books"
 tags:
 ---
-A couple of days back I finished reading the book **Lights Out** subtitled [Pride, Delusion, And The Fall Of General Electric](https://en.wikipedia.org/wiki/Lights_Out_(book)).
+I recently read the book **Lights Out** subtitled [Pride, Delusion, And The Fall Of General Electric](https://en.wikipedia.org/wiki/Lights_Out_(book)).
 It talks about troubles at GE.
 It was published in 2021 and GE stock has improved a lot since then.
 BillG [recommended the book](https://www.gatesnotes.com/Lights-Out) in past.
-(By the way, the g at the end of BillG is not Indian way of addressing someone. billg was his username on some online forums.
-Also, I read his post after I finished most of this post.
-But make sure you read it before the post.
-It is more succinct.)

-Around the 1999-2000-01 turn of the century (or if you prefer, millennium/ Newmanniun) time-frame, there were a few lists made say by Time magazine, etc. Best discovery/ invention of human history so far*, greatest human being of last century (Gandhi, Einstein), best company of last century (GE, Coca Cola), etc. If I remember correctly, GE was voted the best company and Jack Welch the CEO of the century.
+Around the 1999-2000-01 turn of the century (or if you prefer, millennium/ Newmanniun) time-frame, magazines made a few lists like best discovery/ invention of human history*, greatest human being of last century (Gandhi, Einstein), best company of last century (GE, Coca Cola), etc. If I remember correctly, GE was voted the best company and Jack Welch the CEO of the century.
 Soon he planned to retire and the next CEO was chosen.
 I first came to know about GE around that time.

 ---
 While I will talk about the book it will be mixed up with my own opinions, perceptions, etc. Some of it will not even be related to the book or GE.
 And some of this post may come across as unstructured, half baked thoughts.
 Or a quote after quote from the book.
 Please bear with that.